Ensembl/webvm/README.txt

   TransferLog "/ServerRoot_B0RK/logs/access_log"
   xXX:UBUNTU GNU-ism.

 *** TODO tell CGI scripts when request is internal Need to check or replace the HTTP_CLIENTREALM mechanism, used by $erverScriptSupport->local_user

-*** TODO trigger DEVEL mode
-based on what,
- the hostname?
- (untracked or locally modified) config file? being a user not www-anacode?

-It may be set manually with WEBDEFS=DEVEL

 *** TODO Set MaxClients in conf/extra/httpd-mpm.conf
 jh13 comments "MaxClients 150" to avoid bringing the machine down